edgeimpulse/workshop-arduino-tinyml-roshambo/README.md

 ![Capture "scissors" hand gesture](images/screen-05.png)

-Next, we want to capture some background and unkown samples so that the model can tell that you are not giving one of the target labels.
+Next, we want to capture some background and unkown samples so that the model can tell that you are not giving one of the target hand gestures.
 Use the label "_background" and capture around 50 images of your background.

 ![Capture "background" images](images/screen-06.png)

 > **Note**
 > We recommend using an underscore ('_') prefix to differentiate non-target labels.
-It makes reading labels a little easier in future steps.
+It makes reading labels a little easier in future steps, as Edge Impulse alphabetizes class labels.

-Finally, set the label to "_unknown" and capture around 50 images of your hand performing a gesture that is clearly not one of "rock," "paper," or "scissors."
+Finally, set the label to "_unknown" and capture around 50 images of your hand performing different gestures that are clearly not one of "rock," "paper," or "scissors."

 ![Capture "unknown" hand gestures](images/screen-07.png)

-When you are done, exit out of the *Serial Image Capture* program (click the 'X' in the corner of the window like you would for any application).
+When you are done, exit out of the *Serial Image Capture* program (click the 'X' in the corner of the window like you would for any other application).
 Add all of your newly created images to a ZIP file named **dataset.zip**.
 If you are using macOS or Linux, you can accomplish this with the following command:

 ```shell
 zip -FS -r dataset.zip *.png
 ```

 > **Note**
 > If you are unable to collect data for this project, you are welcome to use the dataset provided in this repository: [Arduino_OV767X.zip](Arduino_OV767X.zip?raw=true).
 Note that this dataset is unique to one hand and in one environment.
-It likely will not work as well for you, as your hands are different size/shape/color, and your environment is different.
+It likely will not work as well for you, as your hands are different size/shape/color and in a different environment.

 ## 02: Data Augmentation